lucasll37/healthy-plan-back/README.md

 ## How to run
 - Clone the repository
 - Run `npm install` to install all dependencies.
+- Make sure docker is up and running.
 - Run `make init` to start the database (with docker turned on).
 - Consume API as per routes [documentation](http://localhost:3000/docs/).